BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 };
 ~~~

-Now that we have written two middlewares let's see how we can add them to new store.
+Now that we have written two middlewares let's see how we can add them to the new store.

 ~~~jsx
 const initialState = { status: 'idle', pokemon: null };